Micro Focus Communications

-The messaging on this page is about being consistent—and consistently good—every time we get to communicate with our current or potential customers.
-So whether you're introducing Micro Focus to someone new or reminding a contact about our unique qualities, use this copy as either a straight cut-and-paste or as the basis for your own writing.
-The writing guides will help you create killer communications.
+When we communicate to our current and potential customers, we need to be consistent—and consistently good.
+So whether you're introducing Micro Focus to someone new or reminding a contact about our unique qualities, use this copy as either an easy cut-and-paste or as the basis for your own writing.
+The writing guides will help you create highly engaging communications.

 For every piece of content that we publish, our goal is to help people understand who we are, what we do, and how we do it.
-The Brand Messaging Guide gives you the background information you need to do that.
+Our brand messaging blueprints give you the information you need to do that.

 Who we are

-This is who we are, what we do and how we do it.
+This is our brand promise—who we are, what we do, and how we do it.
 Every Micro Focus employee is a brand ambassador.
-At every touchpoint-with customers, partners, analysts, and colleagues-our brand book can help you reflect and reinforce our brand.
+At every touchpoint—with customers, partners, analysts, and colleagues—our brand book can help you reflect and reinforce our brand.

 Writing Style Guide